 You can use many types of video to market your business successfully.
-In this article, we take a look at the most popular types used in business marketing today and talk about which type can deliver the most impact for your video project.
+In this article, we’ll look at the more popular types used in marketing today and talk about which types can deliver the most impact for your business.

 Using video content for business marketing is becoming more common.
 There are good reasons for this.
 For one, consumers rank video as their favorite type of content.
 It naturally attracts consumers across screens of all sizes and keeps them engaged with your content longer, which improves your brand’s SEO (search engine optimization) ranking.
 The demand for video content is increasing, too.

 Good marketing videos take on many forms.
-These are just a few of the more popular types of video that you can use to showcase your business:
+Let’s look at a few of the more popular types that you can use to showcase your business.

 This type of video illustrates the way that your business solves a problem for your customers.
 It provides a broad explanation of the value that your products and services deliver.
 It also helps to establish rapport and build trust with your audience.

 How-to-videos show how a product works or how it can be used but in a simple yet engaging way.
 They tend to follow steps in a logical order and answer an important question that your prospective customers have about products in your industry.

 A promo video is a bit like a movie trailer for your business.
 It should get people excited about working with you.
 This type should be relatively short—say, under a minute.
 Quick edits and a forward-moving music track can help ramp up the impact of this type of video.